AliSoftware/alisoftware.github.io/_posts/2016-07-25-closure-capture-1.md

 * Pikachu is created;
 * then it is captured as a copy (capturing the **value** of the `pokemon` variable here) by the closure.
-* So when a few lines below we assign `pokemon` to a new Pokemon "MewTwo", then "Pikachu" is not released _just yet_, as it's still retained by the closure.
+* So when a few lines below we assign `pokemon` to a new Pokemon "Mewtwo", then "Pikachu" is not released _just yet_, as it's still retained by the closure.
-* When we exit the `demo6` function's scope, MewTwo is released, as the `pokemon` variable itself — which was the only one strongly referencing it — is going out of scope.
+* When we exit the `demo6` function's scope, Mewtwo is released, as the `pokemon` variable itself — which was the only one strongly referencing it — is going out of scope.
 * Then later, when the closure executes, it prints `"Pikachu"` because that was the Pokemon being captured at the closure creation's time by the capture list.
 * Then the closure is released by GCD, and so is the Pikachu pokemon which it was retaining.